Best Meat, Cheese, and Charcuterie Plates In Memphis

 South of Beale downtown keeps it low-key with a casual cheese platter on their starter plates menu.
 It’s got three cheeses and some accompaniments, about $11.
-I’d pair it with a side order of their crispy Brussels Sprouts and a craft cocktail from Colby.
+I’d pair it with a side order of their crispy Brussels Sprouts and a craft cocktail.

 Catherine & Mary’s / Andrew Michael Of course these Andrew Ticer + Michael Hudman eateries know how to put together a charcuterie plate.
-Let me not wax poetic about it, just know that each restaurant offers a variety of meats and imported cheeses.
+Let me not wax poetic about it, just know that each restaurant offers a variety of cured meats and imported cheeses.
 At Andrew Michael Italian Kitchen, you can order each meat, cheese, or veggie individually (about $14 each) or a selection of all three for about $36.
 At C&M, choose from a cheese or house cured meat situation.
-Porcellino’s is still closed so I’m not including them.

-Loflin Yard downtown has revamped their menu this summer, and I’m hearing good things from trusted sources about their simple sausage and cheese platter, which comes with a tomato salad and tapenade for something different.
-I’m working on price info.
+Loflin Yard downtown has a simple sausage and cheese platter that I’ve heard great things about, which comes with a tomato salad and tapenade for something different.

 Several more thoughts…

 There are other spots in town to do grab-n-go or make your own charcuterie plates, especially for the house cured meats.
-Try out City Market inside Crosstown Concourse, or something from City Block Salumeria, which has two locations, one is where Porcellino’s used to be and one is open inside the South Main Market at 409 S. Main.
+Try out City Market inside Crosstown Concourse, or something from City Block Salumeria, which is open inside the Puck Food Hall at 409 S. Main.